On Monday, I shared a recording from aboard the Investor Summit at Sea, hosted by my friends, the Real Estate Guys.

 This is one of the only conferences I attend each year as a speaker.
 And that’s because I get so much value from the other speakers and attendees – guys like Chris Martenson, Adam Taggart, Robert Kiyosaki, Peter Schiff and G. Edward Griffin.

 Yesterday, I was on a panel with Peter Schiff, Chris Martenson and Adam Taggart.
-And I recorded the discussion for Sovereign Man readers who couldn’t be there in person.
+And I recorded the discussion for Sovereign Research readers who couldn’t be there in person.

 This panel largely centered around agriculture.

 As you probably know, I’ve got some experience in the industry… I took thousands of acres of bare, central Chilean land and transformed it into farmland that will soon yield one of the world’s largest blueberry and walnut crops.

 But, our discussion didn’t center on my personal experiences with agriculture.

 Instead, we dug into agriculture’s global supply and demand fundamentals.